lbormann/darts-hub/README.md

 ### Custom-apps

-Imagine you could start your favorite apps.
-That is what custom-apps are.
-As an example: configure path to OBS, to stream a autodarts-game.
-Moreover you could trigger a Home-Assistant hook to turn on your AD-Build or just some lights.
+Imagine you could start your favorite apps along autodarts-*.
+That is what custom-apps are made for.
+As an example: Add OBS, to stream an autodarts-game.. or trigger a Home-Assistant-hook to turn on your AD-Build.. or just some lights.

 ## Resources